Ground State Properties of the Diluted Sherrington-Kirkpatrick Spin Glass

-The following results are obtained with the Extremal Optimization heuristic (EO)~\citep{Boettcher00,Boettcher01a,Dagstuhl04}, as explained in the Appendix.
-EO is implemented for denser instances ($p\geq0.05$) as described in Refs.~\citep{EOSK,Boettcher10b}\footnote{See also the demo at https://www.physics.emory.edu/ faculty/boettcher/Research/EO\_demo/demoSK.c}, for sparser instances ($p\leq0.05$) as described in Refs.~\citep{Boettcher03a,Boettcher03b}; we have obtained statistically identical results for \emph{both} at $p=0.05$.
-For any given value of $p$ we generate a large number of instances over a large range of sizes $N$ (from $10^{5}$ instances for all $N<200$ to $2\times10^{3}$ at $N\approx1000$, to $10^{2}-10^{3}$ for $N>1000$) and average the obtained ground-state energies, $\left\langle e_{0}\right\rangle _{N}$, plotted as a function of $N$ in Fig.~\ref{fig:diluteSKextra}a-l.
-It is well-known that finding solutions of lowest energy for each instance corresponds an NP-hard combinatorial problem (Max-Cut~\citep{G+J}), and a significant effort must be undertaken to minimize systematic errors in the determination of ground states, which for heuristic like EO is inevitably approximate.
-Luckily, we can gauge the accuracy of EO (and any other heuristic~\citep{Boettcher19}) using the very theoretical predictions already obtained with RSB.
-For instance, in panel (a) of Fig.~\ref{fig:diluteSKextra}, pertaining to SK ($p=1$), the EO data is extrapolated to the thermodynamic limit, where the fit according to Eq.~(\ref{eq:FSC}) reproduces the RSB prediction for $e_{{\rm Parisi}}$ to 5 digits of accuracy~\citep{Boettcher10b}.
-Similarly, EO applied to sparse networks~\citep{Boettcher03a,Boettcher03b} reproduced the RSB prediction for BL of fixed degree $c=3$ in Ref. \citep{mezard:01} to 4 digits of accuracy.
+EO is implemented\ \footnote{See also the demo at http://www.physics.emory.edu/fac-ulty/boettcher/Research/EO\_demo/demoSK.c} for denser instances ($p\geq0.05$) as described in Refs.\ \citep{EOSK,Boettcher10b}, for sparser instances ($p\leq0.05$) as described in Refs.\ \citep{Boettcher03a,Boettcher03b}; we have obtained statistically identical results for \emph{both} at $p=0.05$.
+For any given value of $p$, we generate a large number of instances over a large range of sizes $N$ (from $10^{5}$ instances for all $N<200$ to $2\times10^{3}$ at $N\approx1000$, to $10^{2}-10^{3}$ for $N>1000$) and average the obtained ground-state energies, $\left\langle e_{0}\right\rangle _{N}$, plotted as a function of $N$ in Fig.\ \ref{fig:diluteSKextra}a-l.
+It is well-known that finding solutions of lowest energy for each instance corresponds an NP-hard combinatorial problem (Max-Cut \citep{G+J}), and a significant effort must be undertaken to minimize systematic errors in the approximation of ground states.
+Luckily, we can gauge the accuracy of EO (and any other heuristic \citep{Boettcher19}) using the theoretical predictions already obtained with RSB.
+For instance, in panel (a) of Fig.\ \ref{fig:diluteSKextra}, pertaining to SK ($p=1$) as previously studied in Ref.\ \citep{Boettcher10b}, the EO data was extrapolated to the thermodynamic limit and fit according to Eq.\ (\ref{eq:FSC}) to reproduce the RSB prediction for $e_{{\rm Parisi}}$ to 5 digits of accuracy.
+Similarly, EO applied to sparse networks\ \citep{Boettcher03a,Boettcher03b} reproduced the RSB prediction for BL of fixed degree $c=3$ from Ref.\ \citep{mezard:01} to 4 digits of accuracy.
 Further application of EO to BL of fixed degrees $c=4,\ldots,26$ provided predictions for thermodynamic $\left\langle e_{0}^{(c)}\right\rangle _{N=\infty}$, which themselves extrapolate consistently for $c\to\infty$ such that $c^{-\frac{1}{2}}\left\langle e_{0}^{(c)}\right\rangle _{\infty}\sim e_{{\rm Parisi}}$.
-Thus, the extrapolation plot, i.e., the very fact that a scaling according to Eq.~(\ref{eq:FSC}) can be consistently applied, becomes a bootstrap measure of validation in its own right~\citep{Boettcher19}.
+Thus, the extrapolation plot, i.e., the very fact that a scaling according to Eq.\ (\ref{eq:FSC}) can be consistently applied, becomes a bootstrap measure of validation in its own right\ \citep{Boettcher19}.